jaehyeon-kim/flink-demos/building-pyflink-apps/README.md

 13. Flink Data Sinks
 14. ✅ Creating a Flink Data Sink (Exercise)
     - The converted data from _skyone_ will be pushed into a Kafka topic (_flightdata_).
-    - Note that the Python Data Classes cannot be serialized, records are converted into the named Row type before pushing them.
+    - Note that, as the Python Data Classes cannot be serialized, records are converted into the named Row type before being sent.
     - **See course content(s) below**
       - [s14_sink.py](./src/s14_sink.py)
 15. ☑️ Creating Branching Data Streams in Flink